dvicencio/plus1_frame_sequence_reader/README.md

     } # end of elsif statement 1
 ```
 ### Elsif statement 2
-Looks for the first immediate stop codon ( in case TGA is the first) after the di-codon +1 frame initiates and pushes the in between sequence into the new file
+Looks for the first immediate stop codon ( in case that TGA is the first) after the di-codon +1 frame initiates and pushes the in between sequence into the new file
 ```
 elsif ($newcodon eq $stopsite3) {
 # As Loop 3 reads through each codon + codon in the + 1 frame sequence if a di-codon is equal to $stopsite1 (TAG) the following code is applied: